Are you looking for the best cycling tour in Bali? Then you’ve come to the right place.

 After three hours of exploring Ubud’s backcountry, we finished the cycling tour at Putu’s family home.
 Getting to come inside their compound to enjoy a traditional Balinese meal was the best part of the whole day.

-Putu’s mother and aunts really went all out and served over 10 mouthwatering dishes.
+Putu’s mother and aunts went all out and served over 10 mouthwatering dishes.
 We all looked at each other and said at the same time: this is one of the best meals I’ve ever had!
 I wish I could come back again just for the food.
 Yum!

 I thought I already was quite knowledgeable about Balinese culture, but we learned so much from Putu and his family.
 Like the tooth-filing ceremony which marks the transition from childhood to adulthood.